Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - Conditional approval.
 This is given to applicants who may have to supply extra information to the lender, like pay stubs, bills and employment records.
 It means that the lender is likely going to approve your loan, but it still needs to gather specific information for its underwriting team.

 Some personal loan providers will use these terms interchangeably.
-If you're still confused after receiving preapproval or conditional approval, don't hesitate to contact your lender and ask what exactly it means.
+If you're still confused after receiving preapproval or conditional approval, feel free to contact your lender to clarify exactly what it means.

 What about prequalification vs. preapproval?